coolguy55d/MY-first-hackpad/README.md

 5-Key Layout: Perfect for custom shortcuts, media control.
 Custom 3D Printed case : A two-part case (Base and Top case) designed in Fusion 360, .
 Custom PCB: Designed in KiCad to perfectly fit standard mechanical switches and through-hole LEDs.
+Custom firmware to do various actions such as copy paste , mute and pause media

  📦 Bill of Materials (BOM)
 To build this exact macropad these are required :